adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 1. `./altValueFromPageImage` - if `true`, the HTML `alt` attribute is inherited from the featured image of the page.
 This property is only enabled when `./imageFromPageImage` is `true`.
 1. `./imageFromPageImage` - if `true`, the image is inherited from the featured image of the page.
 1. `./linkURL` - allows defining a URL to which the image will link to
-1. `./width` - allows defining a HTML `width` attribute, useful for browser to calculate the aspect ratio of the image, preventing the layout shifts
-1.  `./height` - allows defining a HTML `height` attribute, useful for browser to calculate the aspect ratio of the image, preventing the layout shifts
-1. `./jcr:title` - defines the value of the HTML `title` attribute or the value of the caption, depending on the value of `./displayPopupTitle`
+1. `./jcr:title` - defines the value of the HTML `title` attribute or the value of the caption, depending on the value of
 1. `./displayPopupTitle` - if set to `true` it will render the value of the `./jcr:title` property through the HTML `title` attribute, otherwise a caption will be rendered
 1. `./id` - defines the component HTML ID attribute.